...

 • Focus shifts toward maintaining progress, preserving muscle, and long-term health

 Some patients stay on Ozempic indefinitely; others taper off once a healthy weight and stable habits are in place.
+If you’re considering stopping, understand what happens when you stop taking Ozempic.

 Understanding Plateaus